-- Cannot take street, traffic, and weather conditions into account, and may be limited upon adverse sight distance conditions. - Does not always fully recognize complex driving conditions, which can result in wrong or missing distance warnings. - Can only apply a maximum of 40% of the vehicle's braking capability, and will not bring the vehicle to a complete stop.
+- Cannot take street, traffic, and weather conditions into account, and may be limited upon adverse sight distance conditions. - Does not always fully recognize complex driving conditions, which can result in wrong or missing distance warnings. - Will bring the vehicle to a complete stop while following a target vehicle and hold the vehicle for 2 seconds in the stop position.
+If the target vehicle does not start moving within two seconds the ACC system will display a message that the system will release the brakes and that the brakes must be applied manually.
+An audible chime will sound when the brakes are released.